narekye/JS/README.md

 The AngularJS framework works by first reading the HTML page, which has embedded into it additional custom tag attributes.
 Angular interprets those attributes as directives to bind input or output parts of the page to a model that is represented by standard JavaScript variables.
 The values of those JavaScript variables can be manually set within the code, or retrieved from static or dynamic JSON resources.

-According to JavaScript analytics service Libscore, AngularJS is used on the websites of Wolfram Alpha, NBC, Walgreens, Intel, Sprint, ABC News, and approximately 12,000 other sites out of 1 million tested in October 2016.[3]
-AngularJS is the 6th most starred project of all time on GitHub.[4]
+According to JavaScript analytics service Libscore, AngularJS is used on the websites of Wolfram Alpha, NBC, Walgreens, Intel, Sprint, ABC News, and approximately 12,000 other sites out of 1 million tested in October 2016.
+AngularJS is the 6th most starred project of all time on GitHub.

 AngularJS is the frontend part of the MEAN stack, consisting of MongoDB database, Express.js web application server framework, Angular.js itself, and Node.js server runtime environment.